-\paragraph{Q-learning} One of the first methods which was proposed was q-learning see e.g. \cite{Watkins1992}.
+One of the first methods which was proposed was Q-learning \cite{Watkins1992}.
 The main idea is to approximate the state-action value function and use greedy policy iteration until convergence to the optimal policy \cite{Sutton2018}.
-The Bellman optimality equation \\
+The Bellman optimality equation

-provides a recursive formula for updating the q-value function until convergence as long as some mild assumptions with respect to the learning rates and how often a state action pair is visited are satisfied, see \cite{Watkins1992, Sutton2018} for more details.
-If this is the case one can obtain the optimal policy by going greedy with respect to the q-value function
+provides a recursive formula for updating the Q-value function until convergence as long as some mild assumptions with respect to the learning rates and how often a state action pair is visited are satisfied (see \cite{Watkins1992, Sutton2018} for more details).
+If this is the case for any state $s \in \mathcal{S}$ the optimal policy is given by the action which maximizes the Q-value function

 However, the Q-learning algorithm can only be applied to problems with finite action spaces since taking the maximum over a continuous action space is not a feasible task.
 It works well as long as the state space is small and discrete.
 For large or continuous state spaces Deep Q-learning has been developed in \cite{Mnih2013} where the Q-value function is approximated by a parametric representation called the Deep Q-value Network (DQN).
 In addition Q-learning algorithms suffer from possible overestimation of the action values due to the fact that the maximum expected action value is approximated by the maximum action value which is biased.
 The idea of Double Q-learning attempts to overcome this problem by storing two Q-value functions.
 The method has been introduced for both tabular and function approximation settings \cite{VanHasselt2010, VanHasselt2015}.

 An extension of the Q-learning idea for continuous action spaces is only possible by considering a separate policy parameterisation leading to an actor-critical setting which will be discussed in detail in \Cref{sec: model-free dpg}.
 We refer to \cite{Jia2022} and the references therein for a comprehensive study of Q-learning in continuous time.